Procedures

 - Surgical treatment: our Oral & Maxillofacial Surgeons may be required to extract teeth to make room.
 We may extract baby teeth that have remained in the mouth for too long.
 Or, we may need to extract adult teeth to make room for the canines.

-The amount of time it takes to bring down an impacted canine tooth depends on each patient.
-Some patients see their impacted canine teeth properly erupt after a few months, while other patients take over a year for the canine teeth to properly come in.
+The duration required to bring down an impacted canine tooth varies for each patient.
+Some individuals witness proper eruption of their impacted canine teeth within a few months, whereas others may take over a year for the canine teeth to fully and appropriately come in.

 - Overcrowding of the teeth: When your front teeth are overcrowded due to misalignment or other reasons, there may not be enough room for your canine teeth to properly erupt.